 Nurses receive feedback on their practice from many sources: from other nurses, colleagues, families, and clients.
-All this feedback is valuable, whether it comes verbally or in writing.
+All feedback is valuable, whether it is received verbally or in writing.

 Peer feedback

-Peer feedback can help a nurse be more objective by identifying areas in their practice where they can improve—a peer sees things an individual cannot.
+Peer feedback can help a nurse objectively identify areas in their practice where they can improve.
 A peer can also help a nurse identify strengths in their practice that they may not be able to identify themselves.
-A trusted peer or colleague is a valuable source of insight into a nurse’s own practice.
+A trusted peer or colleague is a valuable source of insight into a nurse's own practice.

 How does it work?